houstonj1/rabbit/README.md

 # Rabbit

-Learning the cretion of messaging applications using RabbitMQ using Python
+Learning the creation of messaging applications using RabbitMQ using Python

 Created to follow the tutorials found here - [RabbitMQ Tutorials](https://www.rabbitmq.com/getstarted.html)